gregalletti/CTF_writeups/trainings/picoCTF/README.md

 ## Dachshund Attacks ![p](https://img.shields.io/badge/Points-80-success) ![c](https://img.shields.io/badge/Crypto-orange)

 We have a remote server where we can connect and obtain `e, n and c` of an RSA problem.
 The challenge text says _What if d is too small?_ (which is oddly ambiguous) and after some googling I found the [Wiener Attack](https://en.wikipedia.org/wiki/Wiener%27s_attack) (more ambiguous), feasible when d is small!
+If any doubt, this is confirmed from the fact that Dachshund is that little sausage dog, also called wiener dog.
 By searching for a python implementation I found [this one](https://github.com/orisano/owiener) awesome, and I used it to solve the problem.

 By setting the given `e` and `n` we can obtain `d` with the attack, and after that we can simply decrypt the given `c`, convert it into hex and then ASCII and get the flag.
 This is the final script: